SovereignCloudStack/k8s-cluster-api-provider/doc/make-reference.md

 the virtual machine is up and running, it is bootstrapped by cloning the specified git repository.
 Additionally, specific tools are installed to facilitate the process.

-Next, a local Kubernetes cluster is deployed using kind.
+Next, a local Kubernetes cluster is deployed using [kind](https://github.com/kubernetes-sigs/kind).
 The cluster acts as a foundation for further operations.
-During the setup, the Cluster API provider is installed within the local cluster.
-This provider serves as the API server for Kubernetes CAPI, enabling management and interaction with the clusters.
+During the setup, the [Cluster API](https://github.com/kubernetes-sigs/cluster-api), as well as the Cluster API Provider (e.g. [CAPO](https://github.com/kubernetes-sigs/cluster-api-provider-openstack)), are installed within the local cluster.
+This provider serves as the API server for
+Kubernetes CAPI, enabling management and interaction with the cloud backends (e.g. OpenStack).

 Finally, a test cluster is created utilizing Kubernetes CAPI.
 This test cluster allows for experimentation, validation, and development within the CAPI environment.